sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/drives_emulator.md

 - [ ] Support for Disk Swapping (changing floppy disk images on the fly).
 - [ ] Support for Downloading images from the internet repository.
 - [ ] Support for Read-Only GEMDRIVE (currently, it is read/write).
-- [ ] Support for Real Time Clock emulation (currently, it is disabled).

 ## 📄 License